ebenpjw/realestate-bot-backend/RAILWAY_ENV_VARS.md

 3. Testing API connectivity from the frontend

 ## Troubleshooting

+### Mixed Content Security Errors
+If you see "Mixed Content" errors in the browser console when trying to login:

+**Problem**: Frontend (HTTPS) trying to connect to HTTP backend **Symptoms**:
+- Login fails with "Network error"
+- Console shows: "Mixed Content: The page at 'https://...' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://...'"

+**Solution**:
+1. Ensure `NEXT_PUBLIC_API_URL` is set to HTTPS URL in Railway environment variables
+2. Verify the URL is the actual backend Railway URL, not an internal Railway URL
+3. Check that the API client configuration is using the correct URL

+**Quick Fix**: The API client has been updated to automatically use the correct backend URL for Railway deployments, but setting the environment variable correctly is still recommended.

 If environment variables aren't working:
 1. Check Railway logs for missing variable errors